-Note: If you are using both the Compatibility Aliases and Projects plugins, workon will alias vf workon instead of vf activate.
+Note: .project files are restored when calling vf upgrade --rebuild.
+If you are using both the Compatibility Aliases and Projects plugins, workon will alias vf workon instead of vf activate.
 If you are using both the Auto-activation and Projects plugins, the project's virtual environment will be deactivated automatically when you leave the project's directory.